Taiwanese Mandarin: Post-martial law

-Following the end of martial law in 1987, language policy in the country underwent liberalization, but Guoyu remained the dominant language.
+Following the end of martial law in 1987, language policy in the country underwent liberalization, but Mandarin remained the dominant language.
 Local languages were no longer proscribed in public discourse, mass media, and schools.
 English and "mother tongue education" (母語教育; mǔyǔ jiàoyù) — Hokkien and Hakka — were introduced as elective subjects in primary school in 2001.
 Greater time and resources are devoted to both Mandarin and English, which are compulsory subjects, compared to mother tongue instruction.

-Government statistics from 2020 found that 66.3% of Taiwanese residents use Guoyu as their primary language, and another 30.4% use it as a secondary language (31.7% used Minnanyu/Hokkien as their primary language, and 54.3% used it as a secondary language).
+Government statistics from 2020 found that 66.3% of Taiwanese residents use Mandarin as their primary language, and another 30.4% use it as a secondary language (31.7% used Hokkien as their primary language, and 54.3% used it as a secondary language).
 Guoyu is the primary language for over 80% of people in the northern areas of Taipei, Taoyuan, and Hsinchu.
 Youth is correlated with use of Guoyu: in 2020, over two-thirds of Taiwanese over 65 used Hokkien or Hakka as their primary language, compared with just 11% of 15–24-year-olds.

-A 2004 study found that Mandarin (Guoyu) was spoken more fluently by Hakka and Taiwanese aboriginals than their respective mother tongues; Hoklo groups, on average, spoke better Hokkien, but Hoklo under 50 years old still spoke significantly better Mandarin (with comparable levels of fluency to their usage of Hokkien) than the elderly.
+A 2004 study found that Mandarin was spoken more fluently by Hakka and Taiwanese indigenous peoples than their respective mother tongues; Hoklo groups, on average, spoke better Hokkien, but Hoklo under 50 years old still spoke significantly better Mandarin (with comparable levels of fluency to their usage of Hokkien) than the elderly.
 (Note: A standardized 5.00-scaled test of Mandarin ability was administered to participants.
 Among Minnanren (Hoklo) the mean was 4.81 for young (under 31 years old) participants, 4.61 for middle aged participants (31–50), and 3.24 for the elderly (>50).
 The mean score for mainland descendants as a whole was 4.90.)
 Overall, while both national and local levels of government have taken some measures to promote the use of non-Mandarin Chinese languages, younger generations generally prefer using Mandarin.